Purge: North Korea

 Members of the Kim family have each periodically purged their political rivals or perceived threats since consolidating their control over North Korea, beginning in the 1950s.
 The most senior Kim purged those who opposed his son's succession to the supreme leadership of North Korea.
-Kim Il-sung's most prominent purge occurred during the "August Incident" in 1956, when the pro-Soviet and pro-Chinese Yanan factions of the Workers' Party of Korea (WPK) attempted to depose Kim.
+Kim Il Sung's most prominent purge occurred during the "August Incident" in 1956, when the pro-Soviet and pro-Chinese Yanan factions of the Workers' Party of Korea (WPK) attempted to depose Kim.
 Most of those involved in the plot were executed while some others fled to the USSR and China.
-While some purges were carried out under Kim Jong-il, they were not as common as they were under his father/son.
-Kim Jong-un purged a number of high-ranking officials and generals installed by his father Kim Jong-il in the former's first years in power, including, most prominently, his uncle Jang Song-thaek.
+While some purges were carried out under Kim Jong Il, they were not as common as they were under his father/son.
+Kim Jong Un purged several high-ranking officials and generals installed by his father Kim Jong Il in the former's first years in power, including, most prominently, his uncle Jang Song-thaek.

 Turkey

-After the failed 2016 Turkish coup d'état attempt, the Government of Turkey under Recep Tayyip Erdoğan began a purge against members of its own civil service and the Turkish Armed Forces.
+After the failed 2016 Turkish coup d'état attempt, the Government of Turkey under Recep Tayyip Erdoğan began a purge against members of its civil service and the Turkish Armed Forces.
 The purge ostensibly focused mainly on public servants and soldiers alleged to be part of the Gülen movement, the group the government blamed for the coup.
 As part of the purge, about 200,000 public officials, including thousands of judges, were dismissed and detained.
-Politicized Turkish-Kurds have also been a major target of the Justice and Development Party-led purge.
+Politicized Kurds in Turkey have also been a major target of the Justice and Development Party-led purge.

+Saudi Arabia

+The 2017–2019 Saudi Arabian purge was the mass arrest of a number of prominent Saudi Arabian princes, government ministers, and business people in Saudi Arabia on 4 November 2017.
+It took place weeks after the creation of an anti-corruption committee led by Crown Prince Mohammed bin Salman.

+The purge helped centralize political powers in the hands of bin Salman and undermine the pre-existing structure of consensus-based governance among Saudi elites.
+The arrests resulted in the final sidelining of the faction of King Abdullah, and Mohammed bin Salman's complete consolidation of control of all three branches of the security forces.
+It also cemented bin Salman's supremacy over business elites in Saudi Arabia and resulted in a mass seizure of assets by the bin Salman regime.